-Cybercrime has increased over the past few years.
-This is dangerous for you as a bank customer, but also for the economy and the financial system.
+Cybercrime is becoming increasingly common.
+This is dangerous for you as a consumer, but also for the economy and the financial system.
 Below, you can read what you can do against cybercrime and what we do at De Nederlandsche Bank (DNB).

 Risks for you as a customer…

 Digital innovations make life easier when you make payments and do your banking.
-If you want, you can immediately transfer money or pay for your groceries using our card, smartphone or wearable.
+For example, you can immediately transfer money or pay for your groceries using our card, smartphone or wearable.
 At the same time, digitisation has led to new types of crime.
 Consumers are an important target.
-Criminals nowadays use phishing, smishing and spoofing techniques (see definitions in the box below) to try and gain access your bank account.
+Criminals try, for example, to gain access to your bank account by means of phishing.
 While the number of victims of more conventional types of crimes, such as burglary and theft, has steadily decreased in the Netherlands, an increasing number of people fall victim to cybercrime.

 …but also for our financial system

-Cybercriminals target not only consumers but also financial institutions such as banks.
-For example, they try to steal large sums of money or customer data from a bank.
+Cybercriminals target not only consumers but also financial institutions.
+The number of successful cyberattacks on banks doubled in the period 2018-2020.
+5% of pension funds and insurers were victims of a successful attack in 2021.
+Cybercriminals try to steal large sums of money or customer data from them.
 They may also try to put financial institutions out of operation by means of a cyberattack.
 This could in turn affect other financial institutions.
 In a worst-case scenario, all electronic payments would be down.
 This would cause serious disruption to our economy and society.

 Ransomwhat?
 Frequently used jargon